Phase retrieval with Bregman divergences and application to audio signal recovery: Experiments

 To summarize, when retrieving a signal from an exact spectrogram, GLADMM and quadratic-minimizing algorithms (with $d=1$) seem to perform best.
-Some alternative methods yield competitive results, but require to carefully select the problem (power $d$, loss $\beta$, ``right" or ``left" formulation) and optimization strategy (ADMM vs. gradient descent), as well as considering the nature of the signals (speech or music).
+Some alternative methods yield competitive results, but require to carefully adapt the setup (power $d$, loss $\beta$, ``right" or ``left" formulation) and optimization strategy (ADMM vs. gradient descent) to the problem, as well as considering the nature of the signals (speech or music).
 Note than when the data $\ve{r}$ is an exact spectrogram (i.e., $\ve{r} = |\ve{A} \ve{x}^\star|^d$), the loss functions~\eqref{eq:bregpr_right} and \eqref{eq:bregpr_left} share the same minimum value 0 and global solution $\ve{x}^\star$ (up to ambiguities) for all $\psi$.
-This may explain why the somehow easier-to-optimize quadratic loss performs well.
-However this result is to be contrasted when using degraded spectrograms, as shown next.
+This may explain why the somehow easier-to-optimize quadratic loss performs well in this scenario.
+However this result is to be contrasted when using modified spectrograms, as shown next.